Childhood Cancer in Japan

 But it has grown into something so much more than that.

-In seven years the organization touched the lives of thousands of children, parents and siblings all over Japan through its programs.
-And today, in 2012, the organization is about those children – their courage, their smiles, their stories.
+In nine years the organization touched the lives of thousands of children, parents and siblings all over Japan through its programs.
+And today, in 2016, the organization is about those children – their courage, their smiles, their stories.

 A name was needed that was big enough to encompass all of this history and all of these accomplishment throughout Japan.
 A name that tells people what the organization does and why.
 A name that’s about positivity.
 A name that’s looking forward.
 So in September 2012, the Tyler Foundation adopted the brand name Shine On!
 Kids.
 As of December 7th, 2012, out of the 9,000 NPOs in Tokyo, Shine On!
 Kids is one of eight officially certified by the Japanese government.